Jacked-PHP/jacked-server/Readme.md

 ### WebSocket Authorization

 To authorize with the WebSocket Server, you first need to get a token.
-This is done by sending an HTTP POST request to the server at the endpoint `/broadcasting/auth` with the following data:
+This is done by sending an HTTP POST request to the server at the endpoint `/broadcasting/auth`.
+Your request must be authorized with a Bearer token (with the following header: `Auhtorization: Bearer {token here})`.
+This bearer token is set at the `.env` `JACKED_SERVER_WEBSOCKET_TOKEN`.
+You must select the channel at the body of this request.
+The body has the following format:

 ```json
 {